Home

 That's a difficult situation.
 I would definitely have recommended Magnesium and Fish Oil for your palpitations.
 But it is possible that you are not taking enough.

-You can also see the Epsom Salt Uses page to see how to take an Epsom Salt Bath at night before you go to bed.
+You can also see the Epsom Salt Uses page to see how to take a bath using Magnesium Bath Flakes at night before you go to bed.
 The magnesium is actually absorbed right through the skin and can help get some extra magnesium in you- especially if there is a possibility that you are just not absorbing the magnesium through your gastrointestinal tract.

 You can also use Magnesium Bath Flakes in a warm bath if you are home and begin to feel the palpitations.
 The combination of the magnesium and the relaxation might help.

-Be sure that you are also taking a good high quality High Quality Multivitamin AND Mineral Supplement because it could be other electrolytes that you are particularly sensitive to being out of balance.
+Be sure that you are also taking a High Quality Multivitamin and Mineral because it could be other electrolytes that you are particularly sensitive to being out of balance.

 Be sure to stop all caffeine and all stimulants, of course, as that could be contributing to your issues.